How Do Credit Cards Work in Canada? A Complete Guide

 It’s okay to apply for a few credit cards that allow you to earn different rewards, but don’t apply for too many new cards at once.
 Each new application for a credit card slightly impacts your credit score, so keep applications to a minimum.

-Pay Rent With Your Credit Card
+Pay Rent and Bills with Your Credit Card

 Companies like Chexy allow you to pay rent with your credit card.
 You not only earn travel rewards or cash back on your rent payments, but you can also build your credit with timely monthly rent payments.

 All you need to do is opt into Chexy’s Credit Builder (which is completely free!), and your rent payments will be reported to Equifax.
+You can also pay bills with your credit card using Chexy Wallet.

 How to Apply for a Credit Card